-Line 6 - Write all intangible expenses incurred in transactions with each 80/20 company that you deducted in computing base income in this tax year, but do not include intangible expenses from transactions with an 80/20 company, party, but only if your arrangement with the 80/20 company did not have a principal purpose of reducing your Illinois income tax liability, and the terms and rates of your arrangement with the 80/20 company are the same as they would have been with an unrelated party;
+- the 80/20 company is subject to an income tax on its income resulting from your expense in a foreign country or another state, other than a state that requires you and the 80/20 company to file as a members of a unitary group; - the 80/20 company incurred a similar, related expense during this tax year in a transaction with an unrelated party, but only if your arrangement with the 80/20 company did not have a principal purpose of reducing your Illinois income tax liability, and the terms and rates of your arrangement with the 80/20 company are the same as they would have been with an unrelated party; - you can establish that the addback is unreasonable; or - the department has given you written permission to use an alternative apportionment formula and to deduct this expense.
+See the instructions of your income tax return for more information.